ionic-team/ionic-site/docs/v2/api/components/refresher/Refresher/index.md

 &lt;/ion-content&gt;
 </code></pre>
 <h2 id="further-customizing-refresher-content">Further Customizing Refresher Content</h2>
-<p>The <code>ion-refresh</code> component holds the refresh logic, and it requires a
+<p>The <code>ion-refresher</code> component holds the refresh logic.
-child refresher content component for its display.
-The <code>ion-refresher-content</code>
+It requires a child component in order to display the content.
-component is Ionic&#39;s default that shows the actual display of the refresher and changes its look depending on the refresher&#39;s state.
-With this separation, it also allows developers to create their own refresher content components.
+Ionic uses <code>ion-refresher-content</code> by default.
+This component displays the refresher and changes the look depending on the refresher&#39;s state.
+Separating these components allows developers to create their own refresher content components.
+You could replace our default content with custom SVG or CSS animations.</p>
-Ideas include having some cool SVG or CSS animations that are customized to your app and animates the various refresher states to your liking.</p>